bnmnetp/cImage/README.rst

 Image Types Supported
 ---------------------

-If you have PIL installed on your system:
+If you have PIL installed on your system (if you are using Thonny, this was installed along with the image module):

 * jpeg
 * gif